favna/Favna/README.md

 You may know me for projects such as the [Discord] bot [Ribbon] which I used to work on back in 2019, or more recently my many endeavours for [Favware] (primarily the [GraphQL Pokemon API] and [Dexa]) and [Skyra Project] (primarily the [Skyra Discord bot]).
 Aside from these projects I do a lot of side projects here and there.
 I mostly focus on [`TypeScript`] (and JavaScript :eyes:), [`React`].

 Aside from developing I'm a huge tech nerd and love just about everything technology.
-Oh and I also do a lot of gaming on the side, maybe check out [my Steam profile] 😅!
+Oh and I also do a lot of gaming on the side, maybe check out [my Steam profile][Steam] 😅!

 #### 📫 How to reach me